-It is assumed with regard to the independence requirement of Section 1-6.2.1 of the ASME/ANS PRA Standard that reasonable and practicable interpretation will be made allowing, as needed, use of non-involved utility personnel from other sites for multi-site utilities, use of current contractors (on-site or otherwise) involved in other work, etc. With the exception of individuals who have worked on the subject PRA (e.g. performed calculations supporting the PRA or developed logic models), there are no automatic exclusion criteria; however, the host utility may question the independence of any proposed peer review team member.
-A requirement of absolute independence coupled with the need for adequate technical expertise can be difficult to achieve in some situations; conflict of interest should be avoided when forming the peer review team.
+It is assumed with regard to the independence requirement of Section 6.2.2 of the ASME/ANS Advanced Non-LWR PRA Standard that reasonable and practicable interpretation will be made allowing, as needed, use of non-involved user personnel from other sites for multi-site utilities, use of current contractors (on-site or otherwise) involved in other work, etc. With the exceptions of individuals who have worked on the subject PRA (e.g. performed calculations supporting the PRA or developed logic models) and their direct supervisor(s), there are no automatic exclusion criteria; however, the host user may question the independence of any proposed peer review team member.
+A requirement of absolute independence coupled with the need for adequate technical expertise can be difficult to achieve in some situations.

-Involvement of reviewers who may have some association with a portion of the PRA, but not with the specific portions that they are reviewing, may be deemed appropriate by the host utility, but should be documented in the peer review report.
+Involvement of reviewers who may have some association with a portion of the PRA, but not with the specific portions that they are reviewing, may be deemed appropriate by the host user, but should be documented in the peer review report.